Charlie Dees

-Charles Henry Dees (born June 24, 1935) is a retired American professional baseball player whose career extended from 1957 through 1966.
+Charles Henry Dees (born June 24, 1935) is an American former professional baseball player whose career extended from 1957 through 1966.
 The first baseman appeared in 98 games played in Major League Baseball over parts of three seasons (1963–65) for the Los Angeles/California Angels.
 He threw and batted left-handed, and was listed as 6 ft 1 in tall and 173 lb.

 Dees was born in Birmingham, Alabama.
 He played for the Louisville Clippers of the Negro leagues in 1957 before signing with the San Francisco Giants' organization the following year.
 He batted over .300 in three of his first five minor league seasons, culminating with a breakout year for the 1962 El Paso Sun Kings of the Double-A Texas League.
 Dees led the Texas circuit in batting (.348) and hits (179), and reached career highs in home runs (23) and runs batted in (115).
 He was selected as a member of the Texas League all-star team.
 The following March, the Giants sold his contract to the Angels.

 Dees split between the big-league Angels and their Triple-A affiliate, the Hawaii Islanders, and batted over .300 at both levels.
 In his MLB debut, May 26 at Dodger Stadium, he doubled off Orlando Peña of the Kansas City Athletics in his first at bat, driving home baserunner Billy Moran for his first big-league run batted in.